Steve McDonald (Coronation Street): Storylines

 Steve begins to develop feelings for Michelle Connor (Kym Marsh) and does not believe Tracy when she complains that she is ill until she is hospitalised, after collapsing from kidney failure.
 She tells Steve she still loves him and begs him to stay by her bedside until she wakes up from her sleep.
 Steve reluctantly does but after helping Michelle deal with Ryan, they share a kiss, unaware that Amy has seen them.
 Michelle urges Steve to tell Tracy the truth, but he only tells her that he wants to live life on his own.
 Deirdre came out and furiously told Tracy everything: the kiss and making Amy promise not to say anything, and Tracy is heartbroken.
-The next day, Steve explained everything to Tracy, saying that nothing has changed between them and he loves Michelle.
+The next day, Steve explains everything to Tracy, saying that nothing has changed between them and he loves Michelle.
 Tracy tells Steve he's being a fool, but all she got back was an apology for not being honest with her earlier.
 Steve and Michelle move into 4b Victoria Court.
 In September 2013, Stella puts The Rovers up for sale, and Steve decides to put an offer down to cheer up Michelle, who is down in the dumps at the moment.
 Although she is angry that he kept it a secret, she eventually comes round to the idea of being the landlady, and is given a 50% share of the place.
 When Liz returns, she is given the role of assistant manager and is seen behind the bar more often than Steve and Michelle.
 The reason for this is that Steve still has his taxi-firm business, StreetCars and is struggling to cope with running two businesses.
 Michelle advise Steve to sell his share of the taxi-firm to his friend and current business partner, Lloyd, which he agrees to.

 In December 2013, when Michelle's friend, Carla Connor (Alison King), marries Steve's friend, Peter Barlow (Chris Gascoyne), Steve and Michelle help plan the wedding, which prompts them to begin a party planning business together.
 However, a few months later, Steve is shocked to discover that Peter is having an affair with Tina McIntyre (Michelle Keegan).
 When the truth is revealed, Carla says that she is going to kill Tina and is prime suspect in her murder investigation when she is found lying dead on the pavement.
 When Michelle discovers that Steve knew about Tina and Peter's affair, she dumps him, packs her bags and moves in with Carla.
 However, they get back together within a week and begin to save up for a holiday home in Spain.